Skip to main content

 1 mentions Positive Neutral Negative

-Reviewers appreciate the Shenmue series for its artistic integrity, contrasting it with modern games that often prioritize monetization and profit over creativity.
-This nostalgic approach highlights a commitment to storytelling and gameplay rather than exploiting players for revenue.
+Reviewers appreciate the Shenmue series for its artistic integrity, contrasting it with modern games that often prioritize profit over creativity.
+This sentiment highlights a desire for a return to more genuine gaming experiences rather than monetization-driven designs.

 • “The Shenmue series as a whole is a throwback to when video games were an art and not formulaic big business cash grabs.”